Particular/docs.particular.net/persistence/sql/installer-workflow.md

  1. In the project, add references to the [necessary NuGet package(s)](/persistence/sql/#nuget-packages).
  2. Build the project.
- 3. During build, schema creation scripts are automatically created in the location appropriate for the Visual Studio project type, e.g. `bin\Debug\NServiceBus.Persistence.Sql` or `bin\Debug\{target}\NServiceBus.Persistence.Sql`.
+ 3. During build, SQL installation scripts are automatically created in the location appropriate for the Visual Studio project type, e.g. `bin\Debug\NServiceBus.Persistence.Sql` or `bin\Debug\{target}\NServiceBus.Persistence.Sql`.
  4. Start solution in Visual Studio.
  5. The NServiceBus endpoint starts and executes its configuration code, including checking for the toggle enabling installer execution.
- 6. If enabled, SQL installer scripts are executed and the required tables are created.
+ 6. If enabled, SQL installation scripts are executed and the required tables are created.